 At over 4.5 billion years old, chondrites are some of the most primitive and pristine rocks in the solar system and have never been melted.

 Chondrites have a distinctive appearance, made from droplets of silicate minerals mixed with small grains of sulphides and iron-nickel metal.
-Their millimetre-sized granules give chondrites their name, from the Greek 'chondres' meaning sand grains.
+They’re named for their millimetre-sized granules called chondrules, which comes from the Greek ‘chondres’, meaning sand grains.

 There are many varieties of chondrite, with differences in mineralogy relating to the type of asteroid the meteorite came from.

 Chondrites are the material from which the solar system formed.
-They have been little changed compared with rocks from larger planets, which have been subjected to geological activity.
+They’ve been little changed compared with rocks from larger planets, which have been subjected to geological activity.
 Chondrites can tell us a lot about how the solar system formed.

 The Murchison meteorite that fell in Australia in 1969 is a chondrite.
-It's also smells a bit like Brussels sprouts.
+It also smells a bit like Brussels sprouts.
 Dr Helena Bates explains why.
-Video with audio description (1 minute 31 seconds)
+Video with audio description (1 minute 31 seconds).

-The most basic types, known as carbonaceous chondrites, are rich in water, sulphur and organic material.
-They are thought to have brought volatile material to Earth when it was newly formed, helping to establish the atmosphere and other conditions required to sustain life.
+The most basic types of chondrites are called carbonaceous chondrites.
+These are rich in water, sulphur and organic material.
+They’re thought to have brought volatile material to Earth when it was newly formed, helping to establish the atmosphere and other conditions required to sustain life.

 Achondrites